anbox-cloud/discourse-docs/manage-applications.md

     amc application show bcmap7u5nof07arqa2ag

-The output will show you detailed information about the application and all of its versions:
+The output shows detailed information about the application and all of its versions:

 ```bash
 id: bcmap7u5nof07arqa2ag